 Saving private Rayan

 I don’t know why, but for some reason I’ve been asked many times the last couple of months how to get started in software development.
-To be honest, I’m not even close to understanding why this happens, I’m not some kind of cool or famous developer, but for some reason people try to ask me this question.
+I’m not even close to understanding why this happens, I’m not some kind of cool or famous developer, but for some reason people try to ask me this question.
 Well, this post is dedicated to those who will be asking me in the future.
-I’m just tired of saying the same thing over and over again.
+I’m tired of saying the same thing over and over again.
 Buddy, there’s one thing you need to know to get started.
 The thing is, programming should be fun AF for you!
+Without some genuine enjoyment, it becomes very hard to sustain the effort long enough to get good.
 If you’re still wondering if you should start, or if you don’t think it’s the right thing for you, then find something else to focus on.
-You’ll just freak out while you’re pushing yourself to do it.
+You’ll freak out while you’re pushing yourself to do it.
 I am usually asked by novice Java programmers, so I will orient myself to them in this post.

 Practice